PaulBernier/factomjs/docs/doc.md

 ### getEntryWithBlockContext

-[src/factom-cli.js:242-244][265]
+[src/factom-cli.js:244-246][265]

 Get entry by hash with its [EntryBlockContext][181] and timestamp.
-Note that in order to retrieve the block context this method has to rewind the chain the entry is part of which can be an expensive operation.
+Note that this method is more expensive than [FactomCli#getEntry][266] as it also has to retrieve the Entry Block data.

 #### Parameters